-If you need help designing a service project for yourself or for your club or organization, please feel free to contact Kat Raborn (email@example.com) in the Office for Leadership and Service Learning.
+If you need help designing a service project for yourself or for your club or organization, please feel free to contact Jordan Bynum at email@example.com in the Office of Leadership & Service Learning.

 Activities that are NOT Counted as Reportable Community Service Hours